gghg1989/pxdot/readme.md

 ![Release][release-img] [![Dependency Status][david-img]][david-url] [![devDependency Status][david-dev-img]][david-dev-url]

 A pixel art app for game developers and artists.
 Speed up your development time with a strong toolset designed by the best pixel artists in the industry.
-Powered by Electron, React, Redux, Web Pointers, WebGL 2.
+Powered by Electron, React, Redux, Web Pointers, Canvas, WebGL 2 (planned).

 ## Features